Shorten Editorial Cycles with Terminology Management and Writer Support

 The editorial cycle is the process a piece of content goes through, from conception and creation to editing, review, and publication.

-Can the Editorial Cycle be Automated?
+Can the Editorial Cycle Be Automated?

 With the right tools, a good portion of the editorial cycle can be automated.
 The regular spell-checking you encounter every day is an example of automation, and more is on the rise.
 But you can’t take the human out of the equation just yet.
 Despite the rapid progress of AI tools for just about anything these days, humans are still superior when it comes to the subtle stuff.